 - A chronicle of activities with pictures or videos

 These legacy activities offer the dying person the opportunity to actively participate in the process of “leaving a legacy.”

 Caregivers can play a key role in legacy building with the individual by helping them to determine what information they consider important for others to know and remember.

-Caregivers can start by asking the individual to share their favourite childhood memory or significant events during their life.
-This can be further expanded to include favourite songs, books, poems or pictures.
+Family caregivers can start by asking the individual to share their favourite childhood memory or significant events during their life.
+This can be further expanded to include favourite songs, books, poems, or pictures.

-The caregiver can then help the person to determine what format to use including art, music, photo albums or writings.
+The family caregiver can then help the person to determine what format to use including art, music, video, photo albums, or writings.
 It is important to remember that the types of media used are as individual as the person creating the legacies.